mehmetaacar/speechrecognitionhome/README.md

-You can watch video of the project. / Proje videosunu izleyebilirsiniz. https://www.youtube.com/watch?v=WmPOQZOel70
+You can watch video of the project in this link. / Proje videosunu buradan izleyebilirsiniz. https://www.youtube.com/watch?v=WmPOQZOel70